cgrindel/rules_spm/doc/package_descriptions.md

 | <a id="package_descriptions.get-env"></a>env |  A <code>dict</code> of environment variables that will be included in the command execution.   |  <code>{}</code> |
 | <a id="package_descriptions.get-working_directory"></a>working_directory |  A <code>string</code> specifying the directory for the SPM package.   |  <code>""</code> |

+**RETURNS**

+A `dict` representing information gathered from an SPM package description and it's dump data.

 <a id="#package_descriptions.is_library_product"></a>